 Air-sourced heat pumps are also extremely energy efficient.
 These heat pumps extract heat from nearby air, and homeowners can save up to 80% on their hot water energy costs.

 Waste Not, Want Not

-Turn off the heater and pile on some extra covers on your bed to stay warm in the nighttime and always remember to turn your heating off before leaving the house in the A.M.
+To keep warm at night, turn off the heater and put extra covers on your mattress.
+Remember to turn off your heating before you leave the house in the morning.

-Many ceiling fans possess a switch (above the blades), enabling you to switch between summer and winter mode.
+Ceiling fans often have a switch located above the blades that allow you to switch between winter and summer mode.

 Hire An Electrician

-Hire a professional and licensed electrician to come out and check your appliances, air conditioning, wiring, lights and other electrical elements of your home.
-They are a great way of giving you peace of mind about the best possible ways of reducing your energy bills during winter.
+Hire a professional and licensed electrician to come out and check the appliances, air conditioning, wiring, lights and other electrical elements of your home.
+These are great ways to give you peace of mind regarding the best ways to reduce your winter energy bills.